 To be aware of other people’s hard work.
-It was a humbling experience and definitely learnt that a big job in a fancy company doesn’t make you respectful or well educated if you are not able to leave a place better than it was before.
+It was a humbling experience and definitely learned that a big job in a fancy company doesn’t make you respectful or well educated if you are not able to leave a place better than it was before.

 2 – Be aware of my body and its needs – Packing kiwis 12 hours a day

-Packing and repacking kiwis are the 2 “entry level” working holiday jobs in New Zealand.
+Packing and repacking kiwis are the 2 “entry-level” working holiday jobs in New Zealand.
 After a long day at the packhouse, we would still go to another housekeeping job.